-While I’m not big on New Year resolutions; it is a good time to reflect and think about the year that was.
-When I began this blog last April, I didn’t know what it would be about.
-I have a lot of varied interests, most of which don’t overlap, so hard to build a blog around them.
-As the CEO of a multi-million dollar company, I have an interesting work life, but it is also chaotic and stressful.
+While I’m not big on New Year resolutions; it is an excellent time to reflect and think about the year that was.
+When I began this blog last April, I didn’t know how it would evolve.
+I have a lot of varied interests, most of which don’t overlap, so it is hard to build a blog around them.
+As the CEO of a multi-million dollar company, I have an exciting work life, but it is also chaotic and stressful.
 I wanted a blog separate from all that turmoil, concentrated on more positive features.
 While I like to travel, outside an outstanding trip to Spain, I curtailed my normal travel schedule to deal with issues anchoring me close to home.
 And hovering over all those elements of my life was a persistent and pervasive fog of depression and anxiety which dominated much of my year.

 But as I reflect on 2017, I found something I didn’t even know I had lost.
 I discovered the real me again.